 Encouraged to study Highland Dancing, she competed locally.
 Her final competition took place during the summer of 1969, a few short months after her father's death, at the 1000 Islands Highland Games.
 In that last event- she won the Silver Medal in the Sword Dance.

 Melanie began her professional writing career in non-fiction.
 She published eight of her articles.
 One graced the cover of an international publication.
 At the same time, she continued to develop her writing voice: short stories (both fiction and non-fiction) as well as novel-length work.

-Melanie’s debut novel - A Shadow in the Past - was accepted by 4RV Publishing in October 2011 and released in the summer of 2012.
-Melanie even made the trip to the Kansas Book Festival in September to celebrate the launch of her novel and met her publisher and editor face-to-face for the first time, along with three other authors from the publishing house.
+Her debut novel, published by 4RV Publishing, A Shadow in the Past, came out in the summer of 2012.
+Melanie even made the trip to the Kansas Book Festival in September to celebrate the launch of her novel.
+She met her publisher and editor face-to-face for the first time, along with two other authors from the publishing house.

 Other works by Melanie include a compilation of short stories, The Consequences Collection ; a children's chapter book geared to ages 7-11, Tim's Magic Christmas; and a short novel set in a fictitious Eastern Canadian haunted house, The Secret of Hillcrest House.
 Her short story, Cole's Notes, was included in EFD1: Starship Goodwords, published by Carrick Publishing, 2012.

 When she's not sequestered in her cave writing, plotting or editing, you'll find her out about.
 In addition to writing- she loves to travel- prowl through cemeteries (the older the better)- and photography.

 Cole's Notes has been re-edited and been released as a free read through her website and blog.